sjp761/java-music-collection/README.txt

 How to run:
-    Install the java extension pack in vscode
+    Install the Java Extension Path in vscode
-    Run the main java file.
-    Requires Java 8 441 as 451 removes javafx.
-    Eclipse should function also
+    Download OpenJFX and place libraries into directory of your choosing Update settings.json so the paths reference the JavaFX libs

 This project is a music library created for my Java class at my college.
 It consists of demonstration of learned topics needed for a java certificate